bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 randomized, the numeric and boolean fields were left as defaults.

-Use `sqlite3` to load and write queries to explore the data, and answer the following questions:
+Use `sqlite3` to load and write queries to explore the data, and answer the following questions.
+You should store each query as a string and label each as the indicated variable names:

-- How many total Characters are there?
+- `TOTAL_CHARACTERS`: How many total Characters are there?
-- How many of each specific subclass?
+- `TOTAL_SUBCLASS`: How many of each specific subclass?
-- How many total Items?
+- `TOTAL_ITEMS`: How many total Items?
-- How many of the Items are weapons?
-How many are not?
+- `WEAPONS`: How many of the Items are weapons?
+- `NON_WEAPONS`: How many of the items are not weapons?
-- How many Items does each character have?
+- `CHARACTER_ITEMS`: How many Items does each character have?
 (Return first 20 rows)
-- How many Weapons does each character have?
+- `CHARACTER_WEAPONS`: How many Weapons does each character have?
 (Return first 20 rows)
-- On average, how many Items does each Character have?
+- `AVG_CHARACTER_ITEMS`: On average, how many Items does each Character have?
-- On average, how many Weapons does each character have?
+- `AVG_CHARACTER_WEAPONS`: On average, how many Weapons does each character have?

 You do not need all the tables - in particular, the `account_*`, `auth_*`, `django_*`, and `socialaccount_*` tables are for the application and do not have